liliankasem/bot-workshop/README.md

     ![Create a new bot](images/nodebot2.png)

+5. Run `npm install --save botbuilder`.
+This will download the botbuilder package required and save the dependacy to the `package.json` file. 'botbuilder' is the node bot framework SDK that will provide you with everythign you need to build a bot.

-5. Run `npm install --save restify`.
+6. Run `npm install --save restify`.
 This will download the restify package required and save the dependacy to the `package.json` file.
 Restify is required as we need a server to listen for messages at a given port.

-6. Open this project in your favourite IDE and you should be able to see the following structure and package.json should also show the dependencies we just installed.
+7. Open this project in your favourite IDE and you should be able to see the following structure and package.json should also show the dependencies we just installed.

     ![Create a new bot](images/nodebot3.png)

-7. Create a new file called `index.js` and paste the following code into it:
+8. Create a new file called `index.js` and paste the following code into it:

     ```javascript
     var builder = require('botbuilder');